FAQ's 2: Higher Years in MATH - Courses and Streams

 Since school days, and through onto various level 1000 courses, you have been exposed to bits and pieces of ideas and methods that can be loosely termed as algebra.
 The loose ends will be picked up and tied together in MATH2070 to present a basic picture in modern abstract algebra.
 (See Q1.4, Q1.6 also.)

-This course is about applying computational and programming techniques to tackle mathematical problems.
+This course is about the MATLAB software.
+The aim is to apply computational and programming techniques to tackle mathematical problems.
 (See Q1.4, Q1.7 also.)

 The answer for the first question is also ‘yes and no’, depending on your progress and overall planning.